anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 This is great and we are almost done with the definition of our Neural Network.
 But one more thing we will be adding to it: Another parameter that we will use to add instead of multiplying.
 The only reason we add one more parameter is to increase the capabilities of our network.
-More operations it can do, more things it can learn!
+The more operations it can do, the more things it can learn!

 We will add this parameter to the multiplication result: